-I hope you won’t need to restore your website, but besides on backing up the whole site, knowing how to restore is also very important.
+I hope you won’t need to restore your website.
+But besides backing up the whole site, knowing how to restore is also very important.

-Why do you have to know how to backup WordPress Site?
+Why do you have to know how to backup a WordPress Site?

-Since many years blogging so far, there are many reasons why you need to do the complete backup of your WP site.
-Moving server, being hacked, etc. So I think it’s really useful to be able to make backup of your cool site and restore it back when you need to.
+For many years of blogging so far, there are many reasons why you need to do the complete backup of your WP site.
+Moving server, being hacked, etc. So I think it’s really useful to be able to make a backup of your cool site.
+And then restore it back when you need to.

-I can imagine how terrible it is, after working on our blog for a long time, and spend time or money on it, and suddenly, when disaster occurs, we can’t do anything about it.
-Of course we all don’t want this bad thing happened.
+I can imagine how terrible it is.
+After working on our blog for a long time, and spend time or money on it, and suddenly, when a disaster occurs, we can’t do anything about it.
+Of course, we all don’t want this bad thing to happen.

-I always try everything in my local WordPress website (if I installed WordPress locally and do what I want by trying stuff).
+I always try everything on my local WordPress website.
+If I installed WordPress locally and do what I want by trying stuff.

-Besides doing manual backup, I am also using a useful backup plugin which can be found here.
+Besides doing the manual backup, I am also using a useful backup plugin you can find it here.

 The plugin is called WP-DB-Backup.
 This plugin is useful since you don’t need to backup your database manually.
 I mean it can be scheduled.

-My tips is automatically and regularly backup the database with the plugin, and send it to my email, and doing exporting database from PHP manually at least once a month, together backing up your whole website files.
+My tips are automatically and regularly backup the database with the plugin, and send it to my email, and doing exporting database from PHP manually at least once a month, together with backing up your whole website files.